 Another part of this legislation is for banks and other financial providers to report money transfers of over $10,000 to AUSTRAC, the regulatory agency that monitors financial transactions.

-How will my recipient receive my remittance in Canada?
+How will my recipient in Canada get the money?

 DISCLAIMER: This article is general advice.
 It does not consider your own personal circumstances and may not be applicable to you.
 You should obtain professional advice and consider your own situation before acting on anything contained in our article.